 I’ve been away from stained glass for a number of years.
 But when I saw glass mini blocks at Glasstronomy Studios, I couldn’t wait to make them!
 These stained glass blocks are so much fun!

 Given the time of year, you could make this a truly themed Christmas project, using snowflakes, ginger bread men and stars for the ‘carved’ features.
 However I took it a different direction.
 I’m using a few of my favourite things (but skipping the rain drops on roses and whiskers on kittens!).
 You know how we love our red VW, so of course I’m immortalizing a beetle in a little red block 😉.

 Transferring the images with carbon paper didn’t work.
-Luckily I’m always prepared with plan ‘B’ and used curved scissors to cut my shapes, which I then traced around with pencil.
+Luckily I prepare a plan ‘B’.
+Using curved scissors to cut my shapes, I just traced around with pencil.
 I wore a mask to cut the actual fibre paper; you don’t want to breathe in the fine particles!

 I started by cutting double thick clear glass into 2″ squares using the morton system as a guide to make our cuts.